Request a Call

 1. Determining the Goal to Follow

-It is much more reasonable to single out 2-3 global and priority areas for the sake of which data will be stored and processed.
-After that, build smaller goals around them, which will build a strategy brick by brick, define processes, and management methods, and help you determine which of the tools is best for the company.
+It’s much more reasonable to single out two or three global and priority areas for the sake of which data will be stored and processed.
+After that, build smaller goals around them, which will build a strategy brick by brick, define business processes and management methods, and help you determine which of the tools is best for the company.

 2. Creation of Data Processing

-Once you have determined the purpose for which you collect and process data, it’s time to think about how to achieve these goals.
+Once you’ve determined the purpose for which you collect and process data, you have to define its data capabilities.
 Newly collected data tends to be unstructured, of unknown quality, unrelated, and inconsistent.
 As a rule, a narrow circle of specialists is responsible for their storage, use, and transformation.
-At the same time, they are incomprehensible or inaccessible to other employees.
+At the same time, they’re incomprehensible or inaccessible to other employees.

-• Data maintenance: where it is stored and in what form (structured or unstructured), how to improve its quality, integrity, availability, and security.
+• Data maintenance: Where it’s stored and in what form (structured or unstructured), how to improve its quality, integrity, availability, and security.

 3. Definition of the Organizational Model